wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 being routed through a next hop with an IPv4 address (in which case the next hop's MAC address will be obtained using ARP), or, conversely, an IPv4 packet from being routed through a next hop with an IPv6 address.
-This document focuses on routing IPv4 packets through an IPv6 next-hop, as this is expected to be the primary use case, the reverse is also possible: an IPv6 packet can be routed through an IPv4 next-hop address, in which case the next hop's MAC address will be obtained using ARP.
-In addition, hosts may also be able to take advantage this technique, as they can be viewed as the first routing hop; there are, however, unsolved problems around things like L2 resolution.

-In fact, it is even possible to store link-layer addresses directly in the next-hop entry of the routing table, thus avoiding the use of an address resolution protocol altogether, which is commonly done in networks using the OSI protocol suite.
+(In fact, it is even possible to store link-layer addresses directly in the next-hop entry of the routing table, thus avoiding the use of an address resolution protocol altogether, which is commonly done in networks using the OSI protocol suite.)

-The case of routing IPv4 packets through an IPv6 next hop is particularly interesting, since it makes it possible to build networks that have no IPv4 addresses except at the edges and still provide IPv4 connectivity to edge hosts.
+This document focuses on the specific case of routing IPv4 packets through an IPv6 next-hop.
+This case is particularly interesting, since it makes it possible to build networks that have no IPv4 addresses except at the edges and still provide IPv4 connectivity to edge hosts.
 In addition, since an IPv6 next hop can use a link-local address that is autonomously configured, the use of such routes enables a mode of operation where the network core has no statically assigned IP addresses of either family, which significantly reduces the amount of manual configuration required.
 (See also [RFC7404] for a discussion of the issues involved with such an approach.)

 We call a route towards an IPv4 prefix that uses an IPv6 next hop a "v4-via-v6" route.
+V4-via-v6 routing is not restricted to routers, and could usefully be applied to hosts, although doing so would require solving the issue of host configuration, for example by extending either DHCPv4 or DHCPv6 to publish an IPv4 default route with an IPv6 next hop.

 {{RFC8950}} discusses advertising of IPv4 NLRI with a next-hop address that belongs to the IPv6 protocol, but confines itself to how this is carried and